rpggio/codeflight.io/assets/text/index-features.md

 Engineers like to solve problems &ndash; that is their role.
 But it is not always apparent which problems must be solved for a project, and in what order.
 To avoid becoming hung up on design questions, it is important to doggedly focus on the next objective. <b>We can help you break through analysis paralysis by crystallizing the objective and paring down the scope of design.</b>

 ### Buy versus Build
-Most developers are inclined to code their way out of a problem, so will not recommend a purchased solution.
+Many developers are inclined to code their way out of a problem, so will not recommend a purchased solution.
 But a purchased solution has to yield benefits quickly to make it worth the cost.
 The choice depends on factors from team composition to the goals and resources of the project. <b>We can provide perspective about these choices based on our experience and your priorities.</b>

 ### Architecture Distraction
 Architectural decisions are important for long-term viability as an application grows.
 But in early stages architecture concerns can often be a distraction from the goals of the project.
 If you have seen a project self-destruct due to architecture distraction, you can appreciate the danger. <b>We can demonstrate the practice of 'barely enough' architecture to avoid the pitfalls of over-engineering.</b>

-### Legacy software decisions
-Decisions about legacy systems reflect the mindset of the decision-makers.
-An innovator might choose to scrap last year's app.
-A conservative manager will keep it running to support the last ten users still on it.
-With a seasoned approach to legacy code, there can be more options than merely 'scrap' or 'sustain'. <b>We can help you ask the right questions to find a tenable path forward.</b>

 ### First Decisions
 Time and resources are limited.
 Don't spend them learning things you could know now.
 A little well-timed advice could save a lot of effort. <b>We can point out direct paths and shorten your bootstrap phase, so you can spend your resources on delivering the product.</b>

 ### Too Smart to Fail
 What you don't know can hurt you, if you are unprepared to respond well.
 We know how unchallenged assumptions can sap the momentum and viability of a project. <b>Use our experience to check your assumptions about your product and implementation.</b> We will walk through your project plan together and identify lurking pitfalls.

-### Cloudy with a chance of Requirements
-Lack of clarity in requirements is only magnified in implementation.
-The quality of requirements reflects the clarity of the product concept.
-You may not hear from your developers if requirements are vague &mdash; they will struggle through, and you will not get what you envisioned. <b>We can clear the air by exposing requirement inconsistencies, tracing them back to their root in product conceptualization.</b>

-### Counting toothpicks
-Developers like challenging problems, architectural elegance, technical ingenuity.
-These are all useful when they work in concert with the product goals.
-How do you know when these motives are odds, when team focus has lost its edge? <b>We can help you keep business goals in the driver's seat while keeping developers engaged.</b>

 ### Concept maturity
 Don't stake your project on the first iteration of your ideas.
 Maturing your product concept is an iterative process that requires testing of the embedded expectations.
 We can help you take your concept through its paces, to see if it is ready. <b>This will often reveal new connections and possibilities that can completely change the design of the application.</b>